-The fund includes revenues and expenses for the Applegrove Parent/Child Drop-in including trips, special needs, wage enhancement grant, fundraising and charitable donations designated to this program.
+The fund includes revenues and expenses for the Applegrove Parent/Child Drop-in including trips, special needs, fundraising and charitable donations designated to this program.

-(b) Applegrove Connection Drop-in
+(b) Applegrove Connection

 The fund includes revenues and expenses for the Applegrove Connection family resource program including special needs, fundraising and charitable donations designated to this program.